stefan-bergstein/backstage-templates/scaffolder-templates/python-web-template/README.md

-# Quarkus Web Template
+# Python Web Template

-This repository contains the Backstage Template used to create the Kubernetes resources needed to build/deploy a simple quarkus application.
+This repository contains the Backstage Template used to create the Kubernetes resources needed to build/deploy a simple Python web application.

-## Repository Breakdown

-TBD
+This template was created by modificatio of quarqus-web-template by Yevgeniy (yevgeniy@redhat).com.